Peter Frampton Is Still Coming Alive — Here’s What the ’70s Guitar God Is Doing Today

 Universal/Everett Collection

-And in 1996, he made a charmingly self-parodying appearance on an episode of The Simpsons.
-He later as “one of the most enjoyable things I’ve ever done.”
+And, in 1996, he made a charmingly self-parodying appearance on an episode of The Simpsons.
+He later listed it as “one of the most enjoyable things I’ve ever done.”

 In 2000, Frampton worked as the technical advisor on Almost Famous, writer-director Cameron Crowe‘s homage to ’70s rock via the story of an imaginary band called Stillwater.
 Frampton wrote several of the fictional band’s songs, played guitar on the recordings, and coached Billy Crudup, who played the band’s guitarist, on how to, as Frampton put it, “play guitar well enough to look like a guitar god.”
 He also had a small cameo as Reg, the real-life road manager for Humble Pie.

-The next year saw him pop up on another cartoon — this time, Family Guy, where supernatural forces lead him to serenade the Griffins with “Baby, I Love Your Way.”
+The next year saw him pop up in another cartoon — this time, Family Guy, where supernatural forces lead him to serenade the Griffins with “Baby, I Love Your Way.”

 Frampton released a number of albums throughout the ’90s and early 2000s, including 1995’s Frampton Comes Alive!
 II, which included live versions of his ’80s and ’90s material.
 In 2007, he won his first Grammy for Best Pop Instrumental Album, for the 2006 album Fingerprints.